denten-courses/code-poetry/2014-fall/course-sched.md

 * Selections from Hollander, John.
 Rhyme’s Reason: A Guide to English Verse.
 3rd edition.
 New Haven: Yale University Press, 2001.

-* “Book of the Machines” chapters from Erewhon by Samuel Butler.
  Bogost Object Oriented.
 Chamberlain, William, and Thomas Etter.
 The Policeman’s Beard Is Half-constructed: Computer Prose and Poetry.
 New York, NY: Warner Software/Warner Books, 1984.

 * Aarseth, Espen J. “The Cyborg Author: Problems of Automated Poetics.”
 In Cybertext: Perspectives on Ergodic Literature, 129–142.
 Baltimore, MD: Johns Hopkins University Press, 1997.

 **Studio:** Programmer’s mindset.
 Where to get help.
 Pseudo code.

-!!!
-Midterm TBA

 ### Week 7: From text to data
 Data types.
 Metadata.
 From plain text to data.
 Databases.
 Concepts of digital and analog.